- Faith and Worship

 Catholic Diocese of Little Rock

 This event will offer a four-person scramble with tee times at 8 a.m. and 1:30 p.m. for a shotgun start.
 The cost per team is $700 and includes green fees, carts, continental breakfast, lunch and complimentary beverages.
 Awards will be given following morning and afternoon plays.
 Team prizes will be flighted and there will be prizes for closest to pin, hole in one ($5,000 prize) and longest drive.
-Register your team online or download the registration form and mail the completed form to the address provided with your check.
+For more information, email Megan Moore at email@example.com or call her at (501) 664-0340, ext.
+379.

 Sponsorship opportunities range from covering the cost of a priest or religious to play for $175 to serving as tournament underwriter for $10,000 or more.
 The golf classic supports Catholic Charities of Arkansas, which provides adoption, immigration and refugee resettlement services, free medical care, rent and utilities assistance, natural disaster response casework, legislative advocacy, prison ministry and resources to assist in parish outreach.